 In summary, one can say that a Jamaican adoption is less expensive than many other international countries.
-It will involve travel of a short duration to a destination close to American borders.
+It will involve travel of a short duration at least two and often three times minimum to a destination close to American borders.
 The risks will be that the family is operating more directly themselves vis-à-vis the Jamaican authorities for the actual match and placement of a child.
+Without a matched or designated child, the waiting times are indefinite but likely long for the Child Protection and Family Services Agency to assign a child to a family.
 One can find more information about the Child Development Agency and download an application at www.cda.gov.jm.

 More about Jamaica:

 The island of Jamaica is one of verdant landscapes paired with the surrounding azure seas.
 Avian life is a stand out colorful splendor, with the Hummingbird denoted as the national bird.
 The warmth and sociability of the Jamaican people is legendary.
 Beyond the reggae household name of Marley, music is deeply ingrained in the Jamaican cultural soul.

 The history since independence from Great Britain has been marred by intense periods of political rivalries, sometimes resulting in violence, although currently Jamaica is on a much more stable course with a pro-American orientation.
 The educational system is exemplary amongst Caribbean nations, with the University of the West Indies considered one of the best in the region.
 Funding for basic infrastructure, high unemployment and poverty remain pressing issues for many in the country.

 Please contact us to learn more about our international adoption services.